Attachai Fairtex: Early life

 Attachai was born in Rattanaburi, a poor village in the province of Surin.
 Muay Thai was a means for him to bring money home for his family.
 He started training at the age of 8.
 Muay Thai runs in Attachai's family and his cousin, Chaiya Sor Supawan, was also a champion in Lumpinee Boxing Stadium.

 When Attachai was 12 years old, his parents could no longer afford to provide for all 4 of their children.
 Seeing Attachai win all his fights in his hometown, his cousin saw potential in him and decided to bring him to Bangkok to train at Por Somranchai Gym to provide him with a better training environment and ease his family's financial strain.

 Rising through the ranks

-While in Bangkok, Attachai trained his hardest and fought his best.
-His desire to win soon made him a rising star in the Sukonesongchai promotions.
+While in Bangkok, Attachai trained and fought, becoming a rising star in the Sukonesongchai promotions.

-Attachai fought his way up to the highest levels in the Rajadamnern and Lumpinee stadiums and fought many of the greatest Muay Thai fighters of his era including Saen Chai Sor Kingstar aka Saenchai PKSaenchai Gym, Samkor Kiatmontep, Khunpinit Kiattawan, Anuwat Kaewsamrit, Namsaknoi Yudthagarngamtorn, Lamnanoon Sor Sumalee, Chalermpon, Therdkiet, Kongpipop, Nopparat, Sakedpetch and Petmunkonk.
+Attachai fought his way up to the highest levels in the Lumpinee and Rajadamnern stadiums to face many of the greatest Muay Thai fighters of his era including Saenchai Sor.Kingstar, Lamnamoon Sor.Sumalee, Anuwat Kaewsamrit, Namkabuan Nongkeepahuyuth, Therdkiat Kiatrungroj, Singdam Kiatmuu9, Samkor Chor.Rathchatasupak, Namsaknoi Yudthagarngamtorn, Mathee Jadeepitak, Kaoponglek Luksuratham, Muangfahlek Kiatwichian, Nopparat Keatkhamtorn, and Orono Wor.Petchpun.